 Management, with oversight from the Audit Committee of the Port Commission, is responsible for establishing and maintaining internal controls.
 The Authority's Internal Audit Department ("IAD") enhances focus and provides structure to this function.
-The IAD adheres to: (1) the Government Auditing Standards (commonly referred to as the "Yellow Book") as promulgated by the Government Accountability Office; and (2) the International Standards for the Professional Practice of Internal Auditing as issued by the Institute of Internal Auditors (known as the "Red Book").
+The IAD adheres to: the International Standards for the Professional Practice of Internal Auditing as issued by the Institute of Internal Auditors (known as the "Red Book"), and the Government Auditing Standards (commonly referred to as the "Yellow Book") as promulgated by the Government Accountability Office.
 Management utilizes IAD's annual internal audit plan, supported by an enterprise risk assessment, as a tool in fulfilling its responsibility.
 Management also utilizes its best estimates and judgment to assess the expected benefits and related costs of controls.

 In developing and evaluating the Authority's accounting system, consideration is given to the adequacy of internal accounting controls.
-The objectives of internal controls are to provide management with reasonable, but not absolute, assurance that assets are safeguarded against loss from unauthorized use or disposition, and that transactions are executed in accordance with management's authorization and recorded properly to permit the preparation of financial statements in conformity with accounting principles generally accepted in the United States of America.
+The objectives of internal controls are to provide management with reasonable, but not absolute, assurance that assets are safeguarded against loss from unauthorized use or disposition, and that transactions are executed in accordance with management's authorization and recorded properly to permit the preparation of financial statements in conformity with accounting principles generally accepted in the United States.
 Due to inherent limitations in any internal controls, misstatements arising from error or fraud may occur and not be detected.
 Also, projections of any evaluation of internal controls to future periods are subject to the risk that the internal control may become inadequate because of changes in conditions or that the degree of compliance with the policies or procedures may deteriorate.